Skin Contact Wine (aka Orange Wine): An In-Depth Guide

 How do skin contact wines taste?

-First, the aromas are bolder and more intense when compared to if the same grapes were vinified as white wine.
-You can think about it like the intensity difference between rosé and red wine.
+First, the aromas are bolder and more intense compared to the same grapes vinified as white wine.
+Think of it like the intensity difference between rosé and red wine.

-Second, they have more texture and body than traditional white wine.
-Once again, the length of maceration plays a significant part in the taste.
+Second, they have more texture and body than traditional white wines.
+The length of maceration plays a significant role in the taste.

 What is skin contact wine (orange wine)?